 Understand others better.
 Have empathy for others, appreciate others' perspectives, and be receptive to their ideas.

 Foster good relationships.
 Respect for social & cultural sensitivities do not quickly lose emotional control, help others & work collaboratively.

 Create an environment of trust.
 Care for others.
 Know how to communicate sensitive and challenging issues in an effective and friendly manner.

 Better leaders.
 They can influence & unite disparate teams behind a shared vision.
 Possess interpersonal skills to engage people, not just rationally but emotionally.

-The impact of individual high scores of employees in emotional Intelligence can be seen in their ability to regulate their behavior to promote well-being, job satisfaction, motivation level, interpersonal relationships, quality of work-life and retention time in an organization.
-Employees with low emotional intelligence exhibit angry outbursts, rude comments, incivility, moodiness, unnecessary stress, burnout, and seem to work in anxious environments.
+The impact of individual high scores on employees in emotional Intelligence can be seen in their ability to regulate their behaviour to promote well-being, job satisfaction, motivation level, interpersonal relationships, quality of work-life and retention time in an organization.
+Employees with low emotional intelligence exhibit angry outbursts, rude comments, incivility, moodiness, unnecessary stress, and burnout, and seem to work in anxious environments.
 Individual low scores of employees negatively impact a workplace and their team members, leading to low morale.
 Thus, it is no surprise that high-level employees experience high employee engagement, while workplaces low in Emotional Intelligence experience high turnover, burnout, low productivity, and declining sales.

 Ignorance is not bliss, especially if it has such profound implications.
 It's time to keep a check on the Emotional Intelligence Quotient of your organization.